nehalkhan2410/CI-CD/markdowns/JenkinsCredentials.md

 Once you filled out all the required fields click on `OK` button to save the credentials.

-Now the `ID` you have provided while creating this set of credentials or the `ID` from an already available credentials can you used in the Pipeline.
+Now the `ID` you have provided while creating this set of credentials or an `ID` from available credentials can be used in the Pipeline.